facebook/react-native-website/website/versioned_docs/version-0.67/usewindowdimensions.md

 useWindowDimensions().scale;
 ```

 The pixel ratio of the device your app is running on.
+The values can be:

-> A value of `1` indicates PPI/DPI of 96 (76 on some platforms). `2` indicates a Retina or high DPI display.
+- `1` which indicates that one point equals one pixel (usually PPI/DPI of 96, 76 on some platforms).
+- `2` or `3` which indicates a Retina or high DPI display.

 ---